PARLIAMENTARY JAZZ AWARDS NOMINEE 2020

-Alexandra has been playing the trumpet since she was nine (gaining grade 8 distinction aged 13 and an LTCL diploma aged 16) and before this she learnt classical guitar, recorder and started learning the piano.
 At the age of 14 she gained a place on classical trumpet at the Junior Department of The Royal Academy of Music on a scholarship.
 A year later she also gained a place on the Junior Jazz course at The Royal Academy of Music.
-Alex has successfully auditioned for the National Youth Jazz Collective Summer School for the last five years and in summer 2015 (aged 16) was one of two UK 16-19 year-olds chosen to attend the prestigious Brubeck Institute Summer Jazz Colony in Stockton, California.
-Alex became a full time member of NYJO (National Youth Jazz Orchestra) in January 2017 having ‘depped’ in the band many times in the previous year or two.
+Alexandra successfully auditioned for the National Youth Jazz Collective Summer School for five years and in summer 2015 (aged 16) was one of two UK 16-19 year-olds chosen to attend the prestigious Brubeck Institute Summer Jazz Colony in Stockton, California.
+Alexandra became a full time member of NYJO (National Youth Jazz Orchestra) in January 2017 having ‘depped’ in the band many times in the previous year or two.
 After studying at The Purcell School for her sixth form, she began studying at The Royal Academy of Music on a scholarship from September 2017.

 In November 2016 the BBC invited Alexandra to be the featured soloist on flugelhorn with the Euroradio Jazz Orchestra’s performances of Kenny Wheeler’s 59 minute long ‘Sweet Sister Suite’.
 Their first performance on Thursday 17th November at The Royal Conservatiore of Scotland was recorded by the BBC and broadcast across the EU including Radio 3’s Jazz Now show on Feb 20th 2017.
 (Now on YouTube)

 Alexandra performs around the country in festivals, theatres and all major Jazz clubs with ‘The Alexandra Ridout Quintet’ her own band of talented young jazz musicians.